 Digging into the pyramid like you’re trying to expose the Illuminati

-Forget the Illuminati and the Eye of Providence, the real way to get woke is through self-betterment and Maslow’s hierarchy.
+Forget the Illuminati and the Eye of Providence, the real way to get woke is through self-betterment and psychologist Abraham Maslow’s hierarchy!

-If you are constantly stressed about being run over by a truck of clowns then you probably won’t have any spare mental energy to consider loftier theoretical needs like self-fulfillment.
+And, if you are constantly stressed about being run over by a truck of clowns, then you probably won’t have any spare mental energy to consider loftier theoretical needs like self-fulfillment.

-Ultimately, Maslow asserts that humans are constantly wanting, and that very few people manage to reach the top tier of the pyramid.
+Ultimately, Maslow asserts that humans are constantly wanting, and that very few people manage to reach the top tier of human potential, the 'peak experiences' at the apex of the pyramid.
 However, the journey towards self-actualization itself can be beneficial to our wellness.

 The exercise of defining and fulfilling our needs, and progressing towards fulfilling our personal destinies, are integral parts of living a happy and healthy life.